pabtomas/dotfiles/mana/doc/03_rule.md

 You can start to use a Rule object with the `rule` keyword.
 You can describe only one (or part of one) rule by file.

-- **description**: A rule tells Rodeo how to execute a serie of tasks by invoking a simple command.
-You can thing a Rodeo rule as a GNU Make rule.
+- **description**: A rule tells Mana how to execute a serie of tasks by invoking a simple command.
+You can thing a Mana rule as a GNU Make rule.
 - **example**:
 ```json
 rules: